hong-niu/enar-datafest-2024/README.md

       --overwrite_output_dir \
       --cache_dir /cache/directory

-Specific parameters for our experiments can be found in the run_qwen_train.sh script.
+Specific parameters for our experiments can be found in the /code/02-run_qwen_train.sh script.

-## Colab
-For ease of use, we prepared a completely self-contained Colab notebook with a demonstration of loading and querying LLM models using LLaMA-Factory.